 - The POSSE namespace in php-helpers (might be moved to a separate package) contains various truncation, preparation and syndication functions including HTML => plaintext µblog syntax converter

 - Bridgy Publish is POSSE-as-a-service.
-It supports Twitter, Facebook, and Instagram (currently just likes).
+It supports Twitter, Flickr, GitHub and Mastodon.
 You can use it interactively or programmatically via webmention.

 There's at least two ways to implement a POSSE content posting flow: